marklogic/flux/docs/import/import-files/delimited-text.md

 can help with indexing purposes in MarkLogic as well.
 To include a JSON root field, use the `--json-root-name` option with a value for the name of the root field.
 The data read from a row will then be nested under this root field.

-For example, including an option of `--json-root-name` will produce JSON documents with the following format:
+For example, including an option of `--json-root-name Customer` will produce JSON documents with the following format:

 ```
 {